 By Car

 Motoring along mighty Interstate 95?
 Take exit 249; the New Smyrna Beach Area is just a few miles east.
 From Interstate 4, take exit 118.
-And U.S. Highway 1, also known as “Old Dixie Highway,”leads you straight into downtown and the Historic District.
+U.S. Highway 1, also known as “Old Dixie Highway,” leads you straight into the downtown and Historic District.

 By Train

 Hit the rails with or without your car on the Amtrak Auto Train, which runs between Florida and the Washington, D.C. area.
-Disembark at Sanford, Florida, about 35 miles west of New Smyrna Beach; it’s an easy drive into town.
+Disembark at the Sanford, Florida station, about 35 miles west of New Smyrna Beach; it's an easy drive into town.